Now is the time to

 Congratulations to the 159 students who completed the TAM program this semester!

 And best wishes to all of you who also just graduated from CU.

 ATLAS instructor Ian Hales wins Marinus Smith Award

-Ian Hales, an ATLAS Technology, Arts and Media program instructor, has received the Marinus Smith Award from the CU Parents Association and Office of Parent Relations.
+Ian Hales, an ATLAS Technology, Arts and Media program instructor, received one of the Marinus Smith Awards from the CU Parents Association and Office of Parent Relations.
 The award recognizes faculty and staff who have had a particularly positive impact on undergraduates.
 Honorees are nominated by students.
 The award is named after Marinus Smith, a 19th century Boulder resident who made significant contributions of land and money to support the establishment of the University of Colorado.